rticommunity/rticonnextdds-connector-py/docs/getting_started.rst

     $ python my_connector_app.py

-You can also clone the repository and run the examples directly without installing *Connector*:
+**To clone the repository and run the examples directly without installing Connector:**

 .. code:: bash